Anaesthesia is a critical component of a successful hair transplant as it ensures the process is comfortable and pain-free.

-This blog dives deep into the types of anaesthesia used in hair transplants, how they work, their safety, and other key considerations.
+This blog dives deep into the types of anaesthesia used in hair transplants, their safety, and why sedoanalgesia is a powerful ally in making your procedure more comfortable

 What Types of Anaesthesia Are Used in Hair Transplants?